ishanjain28/multicaster/README.md

 3. A DNS query from destination should not be forwarded to source if it is not in the allow list for the config

-4. A DNS answer should not be forwarded from destination to source in any circumstances
+4. A DNS answer should not be forwarded from destination to source in any circumstances.
+This is not enforced right now.